 Nothing So Practical

 Suppose a university wants to know whether taking a prep course improves scores on the SAT.
-They’ve assembled a dataset on about 10,000 students to try to answer this question.
-Here is what the (fake) sample looks like.
+They’ve built a dataset on about 10,000 students to try to answer this question.
+Here is what the simulated data looks like.

 No PrepPrepOverall